The Calgary Stampede is coming up quickly, and dressing like a cowboy or cowgirl for it is a time-honoured tradition.

 Usually long-sleeved, made of denim or tartan, and characterized by a stylized yoke on the back, the western shirt is a staple of western wear.

-These shirts come in countless styles and colours, and are available all over the place in Calgary.
+These shirts come in countless styles and colours and are available all over the city.

 If you don’t want to shell out for a western shirt, any button down shirt will look good with the rest of your Stampede attire.